iotaledger/introduction-docs/docs/tutorials/mainnet_hornet_node_k8s.md

 ## Conclusion

-The availability of reference recipes is key to facilitate the deployment of IOTA mainnet Hornet nodes.
-The IOTA Foundation provides them as a blueprint that can be customised by developers and administrators in their journey towards a production-ready deployment.
+Reference recipes are key in facilitating the deployment of IOTA mainnet Hornet nodes.
+The IOTA Foundation provides them as a blueprint that can be customized by developers and administrators in their journey towards production-ready deployment.
 The reference recipes have been designed with portability and simplicity in mind and tested successfully on some popular commercial public cloud environments.